json-iterator/json-iterator.github.io/benchmark.md

 All parsing is done within one pass directly from byte array stream.
 Single pass has two level of meaning:

 * on the large scale: the iterator api is forward only, you get what you need from current spot.
 There is no going back.
 * on the micro scale: readInt or readString is done in one pass.
-For example, pass integer is not done, by cut string out then parse string.
-Instead we use the byte stream to calculate int value directly. readFloat is an exception.
+For example, parse integer is not done by cutting string out, then parse string.
+Instead we use the byte stream to calculate int value directly. even readFloat or readDouble is implemented this way, with exceptions.

 ## Minimum allocation